HomeMy WebLinkAboutcoa.lu.ca.123 W Francis St.A86-95�lstOria(A� SP�1� 4 TEXT AMEND

 historic structures located on the parcel and with

-development on adjacent parcels when the sUbject site is
+development on adjacent parcels when the subject site is

 in an "H", Historic Overlay District, or is adjacent to